High Springs—Croom Line: Route description

 The High Springs—Croom Line began at the Atlantic Coast Line's High Springs Yard, where it also connected with their DuPont—Lakeland Line.
 From High Springs, the line proceeded southeast to Gainesville and continued south through Ocala and Leesburg before reconnecting with the DuPont—Lakeland Line in Croom (originally known as Pemberton Ferry).

 Branches

 From Croom, the line continued west another ten miles to Brooksville, which was classified separately on employee timetables as the Brooksville Branch.

 The High Springs—Croom Line also connected with the Atlantic Coast Line's Palatka Branch just south of Gainesville at Rochelle.
 The Palatka Branch ran from Rochelle east to Palatka, where it connected with the Atlantic Coast Line's Main Line.
 The line's Micanopy Branch ran from the line to the small town of Micanopy and Tacoma.
-Further south, the High Springs—Croom Line also had a small branch to Citra and it also connected with the Leesburg Branch in Leesburg.
+Further south, the High Springs—Croom Line also had a small branches to Citra and Howey-in-the-Hills and it also connected with the Leesburg Branch in Leesburg.